 What will I study?

 Our Ph.D. program in Biomedical Engineering will focus on the quantitative methods characteristic of engineering that are not a primary focus of traditional medical or biological education.
-The core courses of the curriculum are taught by Engineering as well as School of Medicine faculty.
+The core courses of the curriculum are taught by CEC and School of Medicine faculty.
 You may choose between a variety of electives tailored to your specific interests.

 What will I research?

-Our Doctor of Philosophy Degree in Biomedical Engineering is a collaborative effort among the Chemical and Mechanical Engineering departments at USC, the College of Arts and Sciences, and the USC School of Medicine.
-Faculty from all three colleges and schools will collaborate in research.
-In addition, USC faculty will collaborate on research with the Medical University of South Carolina (MUSC) and Clemson University through several federally-funded initiatives.
+Our Doctor of Philosophy degree in Biomedical Engineering is a collaborative effort among the Chemical and Mechanical Engineering departments at UofSC, the College of Arts and Sciences and the UofSC School of Medicine.
+Faculty from all three colleges and schools collaborate in research.
+In addition, UofSC faculty collaborate on research with the Medical University of South Carolina (MUSC) and Clemson University through several federally-funded initiatives.

 Need more information?